isomerpages/moe-catholichigh/_secondary/Talent Development/Humanities TDP.md

 This programme aims to:

 1. Imbue a sense of fun into the study of the Humanities;
-2. Develop potential humanities scholars for the prestigious Humanities Scholarship Programme (HSP) at the Junior College level; and,
+2. Develop potential humanities scholars for the prestigious Humanities Scholarship Programme (HSP) at the Junior College level;
 3. Promote interest in regional studies.

 #### The HTDP Experience